 The Community Human Subjects' Protection Team assists OHSU researchers, community researchers and community organizations to assure their research and program evaluation projects protect human subjects from initiation to evaluation and final analyses.
-The Community Research Consultant advises community research teams around the important topic of human subjects' protection...specifically related to community-based and community-run projects.
+The Community Research Navigator advises community research teams around the important topic of human subjects' protection...specifically related to community-based and community-run projects.

 What topics or issues do they help with?

 - How do I train my whole organization about the protection of human subjects in support of our proposed project and its goals?

 - Which helpful OHSU IRB forms or processes should I use?